Diablo IV: How to Get Heir of Perdition – Best Craft Route

 • 6 Gar runes

-How to farm toward the craft efficiently
+How to farm the materials

 Can Heir of Perdition drop directly?